gazebosim/sdf_tutorials/specify_pose/tutorial.md

 intuitively express relative position and orientation of model components in 3-D.

-The SDFormat specification has the `<pose/>` element which accepts 3 numbers to represent a position vector `[x y z]`, followed by 3 numbers to express the orientation as roll-pitch-yaw angles in radians.
+The SDFormat specification has the `<pose/>` element which accepts 6 numbers in total:

     <pose>x y z roll pitch yaw</pose>

-The roll angle corresponds to right-hand rotations about the X axis, the pitch angle to rotations about the Y axis, and the yaw angle to rotations about the Z axis, as shown in the following figure.
+The elements `x y z` define a position vector (in meters), and the elements `roll, pitch, yaw` are Euler angles (in radians) that specify the orientation, as shown in the following figure:

 [[file:roll-pitch-yaw.svg|200px]]